 I’m pretty pleased with these, and they’re really budget-friendly: they come in at $4.99 for 7 g, which is a lot cheaper per gram than most drugstore lip balms!
 You can get them via The Beauty Office and Revo’s website.

-These lip balms were provided for review, which did not affect my opinion.
+These lip balms were provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.